pintub/design-patterns/src/main/java/Structural/Decorator/README.md

     - ???
 - **Comparision with Other Patterns**
     - vs Adapter (Because of Wrapping)
-        - Both looks similar , server a wrapper on a base service provider(Adapter) or behavior(Decorator) , But Decorator can recursively add more than one toppings like a stack, which is not possible in Adapter
+        - Both looks similar , serves a wrapper on a Service provider(Adapter) or behavior(Decorator) , But Decorator can recursively add more than one toppings like a stack, which is not possible in Adapter
     - vs Composite (Because of recursion)
         - Think of Decorator as a topping and Composite as a tree of components with same behavior .
 Both for different purpose.
         - Decorator recursively adding toppings (Base behavior + Topping1 + Topping2 so on...)